Kingston to Montreal and Return

 - Day Three

 0900 Transfer to the Loucks Farm on the outskirts of Upper Canada Village for a presentation of Spring on an 1850's farm.
 1200 Transportation returns from Village (1.5 miles).
 1230 Depart Crysler Park Marina bound for Coteau Landing, Quebec.
 Transit Eisenhower & Snell Locks (USA).
-Evening Ship arrives Upper Canada Village.
-Relax and stroll the park at the mouth of the old Lachine Canal.
+1500 Ship arrives at Coteau Landing, Quebec.
+Evening Relax and stroll the park at the mouth of the old Lachine Canal.
 Fun loving Entertainment

 - Day Four

 0700 Depart Coteau Landing bound for Lachine Pass through Beauharnois Locks (2) - Upper & Lower into Lake St. Louis 1200 Witness the continuing approach to Montreal over lunch in our Grand Saloon 1400 Debark at Lachine for a trip to Montreal's Botanical Gardens 1500 Guided tour of the Botanical Gardens at Montreal's Space for Life 1630 Return to the Canadian Empress for relaxation before dinner 1830 Relax after dinner and stroll through Parc St. Louis in Lachine Evening Fun-loving entertainment

 0900 Depart by yellow limousine (a short trip) to visit the Fur Trade Museum (National Historic Site).
 1130 Depart Lachine bound for Cornwall, Ontario.
 Pass through Beauharnois Locks (2) - Upper & Lower Shipboard activities Early Evening Arrive Cornwall.
 Evening Fun-loving entertainment.